mj3b/rgds/docs/why-rgds-exists.md

 - validation tooling
 - canonical examples

-to ensure that decisions remain **defensible under scrutiny**, not just reasonable at the time they were made.
+to ensure decisions remain **defensible under scrutiny**, not merely reasonable at the moment they were made.

 ---